 As I hung out the wash that Monday evening, I began the daunting task of memorizing the whole monotonous mass of 105 Prepositions — on top of doing all the other homework from my other classes!

 An hour passed as I painstakingly pinned wet clothes on the lines while concentrating on trying to commit to memory those meaningless long lines of nonsense words.

 Big raindrops began to roll from my eyes.
 I was about to be hung out to dry myself.
 For having only memorized the first forty words, the Prepositions beginning with “A” and “B,” I found myself wishing language had never been born.
 And my mind took a downturn as I decided this was going to be the first assignment in my life I wouldn’t complete.

-Which meant I was finally going to fail: The “F” word, mind you!
-The thought curdled my brain!
+Which meant I was finally going to FAIL!
+The “F” word, mind you!
+The thought curdled my mind!
 I could picture being spurned again as Miss Naegle and the class cried, “Beulah, go to the bottom of the class!” — a hard thing for an “A” student to have to do.

 Mama saved the day.
 In her wise-beyond-years demeanor, she smiled and said,“Why don’t you put it to music?”